Advanced process modelling for Food and Consumer products

 Scale-up with confidence: right-first-time commercial designs.

-Scale-up is one of the key challenges for the pharmaceutical industry, and is considered by many to be a 'black art'.
+Scale-up is one of the key challenges for the food, beverage and FMCG industry, and is considered by many to be a ‘black art’.

 Model-based techniques are becoming widely adopted to assist in reliable scale-up from laboratory to industrial scale.